 ACROSS THE POND SUPPORT

 Our Across the Pond expert advisors will assess your academic background, test scores and personal interests before recommending the universities and the programs that will best serve your professional goals.
-As an ATP student, you will receive free guidance and advice throughout the entire application process – from choosing the right university for your goals to writing a strong personal statement to completing the student visa application.
+As an Across the Pond student, you will receive free guidance and advice throughout the entire application process – from choosing the right university for your goals to writing a strong personal statement to completing the student visa application.